csswizardry/CSS-Guidelines/index.md

 of the specificity actually required.
 And not only _that_, but this also leads to needless verbosity in our code—more to send over the wire.

-As a rule, **if a selector will work without it being nested, then do not nest it**.
+As a rule, **if a selector will work without it being nested then do not nest it**.

 #### Scope